Contributions from: Alka Gupta, Prasad Kalpurekkal

 - Ops Manager

 a.
-When deploying Ops Manager using the deployment option-1, please make sure to select the vDS Portgroup instead of logical switch, or else deployment would fail with the below error.
+When deploying Ops Manager on logical switches, please make sure to select the vDS Portgroup instead of logical switch, or else deployment would fail with the below error.

 Once OVA is successfully deployed, before powering on the Ops Manager VM make sure to change the portgroup to logical switch

 b.
-In case of deployment option-2, while configuring OpsManager for multiple cluster with NON-SHARED datastore, specify both the non-shared datastore information with comma separated on Ephemeral as well as Persistent disk Datastore placement –
+While configuring OpsManager for multiple cluster with NON-SHARED datastore, specify both the non-shared datastore information with comma separated on Ephemeral as well as Persistent disk Datastore placement –

 c.
 Also, Ops Manager configuration select Standard vCenter Networking instead of NSX as NSX-T configuration MUST be selected while configuring the PKS tile.